frankelavsky/academic_homepage/_posts/2026-04-09-defense-invite.md

 ---
 Greetings!
 This is an invite to attend my thesis defense, which is a public, hybrid-friendly event.
 This event will not be recorded.

+## Details
+April 29th at 12pm noon

+In person (NSH 4305) as well as on zoom (zoom info in calendar link below).

 There will, of course, be refreshments and snacks at the event.
+Please feel free to invite others whom you believe might be interested in attending.

 You may [add this event to your calendar using this link](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=N2I5dGI0YTZtOHAwbXYxc3VqcXV0aDA2OGIgZmplQGFuZHJldy5jbXUuZWR1&tmsrc=fje%40andrew.cmu.edu).